-The Children’s Guild Alliance is guided by Transformation Education (TranZed), an organizational philosophy and operation system for child-serving organizations.
-TranZed helps The Children’s Guild Alliance create a flexible, brain-compatible organizational culture that emphasizes the values, skills and beliefs necessary for a successful life.
+The Children’s Guild is guided by Transformation Education (TranZed), an organizational philosophy and operation system for child-serving organizations.
+TranZed helps The Children’s Guild create a flexible, brain-compatible organizational culture that emphasizes the values, skills and beliefs necessary for a successful life.
 Environment is a pillar of TranZed, which emphasizes brain-based learning through stimulating visuals.
 Throughout our website you will see examples of TranZed environments.

 Transformation Education: A Case Study of the Children’s Guild

 Researchers from The George Washington University conducted a study that explored the impact of Transformation Education on The Children’s Guild and two of its programs showing strong outcomes.

 Culture shapes everything we do at The Children’s Guild.
 Our Transformation Education 8 provides a comprehensive way of creating a culture that engages every student and fosters achievement to the greatest extent possible, and experiences that meet the needs of every learner.
 Transformation Education 8 provides authentic, real world experiences that enable every child to thrive.